AbstractSDK/cw-orchestrator/cosm-script/README.md

     cosm-script = {git = "", tag = "v1.0.0"}
     ```

-Your layout should then look something like this
+Your layout should look something like this

 ```
 my_scripts/